Robertson Tunnel: Route

 The tunnel generally follows – but remains north of – U.S. Highway 26, diverging the most (1/3 mi) in the Oregon Zoo area.

-The elevation at the west end is higher than the east but there is very little perceptible slope except for several gentle, short grades which exist presumably to follow the easiest-to-bore rock stratum.
+The tunnel features three air vents on its route.
+Two of them are located on either end of the Washington Park Station, while the "West Vent" is hidden under a parking lot about a half-mile from the western entrance.

+Between the East and West portals trains make an ascent of over 400 ft.
+The line climbs on a steep 1/20 grade from the East Portal to Washington Park, then transitioning to a shallower 1/85 as far as west West Vent.
+It again climbs at 1/20 to 600ft in elevation, where it flattens out as far as the West Portal.

 During construction, the east portal was west of Canyon Road, below City of Portland Reservoir 4.
 After completion, the road was raised and an overpass placed over the track.
 This effectively extended the original bored-and-blasted tunnel east by about 430 ft, making the final length 4.71 km, so that it would emerge to the east of Canyon Road, and on the south side of Jefferson Street (immediately east of where Canyon Road bends from north to east and becomes Jefferson Street).

 Beginning at the east end (traveling westward), under Canyon Road the tunnel turns SSW (202°) for about 300 m where it turns WSW (236°) under the large field east of the Elephant House.
 Twelve hundred meters (4000 ft) later it is directly under and follows SW Kingston Road at a point 250 m north of the zoo's elephant exhibit.
 For the next 250 m, it arcs until almost directly westward (263°) and straightens for 300 m to arrive at Washington Park.

 After the station, it passes under the south side of the World Forestry Center's main building and turns 4° northward (267°) and continues for its longest straight stretch of 900 m.
 At the point it passes under SW Skyline Road 150 m north of the Sylvan Bridge, it turns slightly southward (253°) and—300 m later—goes under the Finley-Sunset Hills building and water feature.
 For the remaining 500 m), it turns right in a long gradual arc exactly paralleling Sunset Hwy.
 The arc continues at the same rate after the west portals, and is due west (270°) about 500 m past the portals.